ms1-learner/cpp-03-en/02_embedded_and_c/04_challenge/README.md

 ## Task 3

-Create a C++ class called LedController that utilizes the C library to control the LED light.
-Implement member functions to initialize, turn on, turn off, and get the LED state.
+Create a C++ class called `LedController` that utilizes the C library to control the LED light.
+Implement member functions to `initialize`, `turn_on`, `turn_off`, and `get` the LED state.

 ## Task 4

-Create a C++ program that uses the LedController class to control the LED light.
+Create a C++ program that uses the `LedController` class to control the LED light.
 Turn on the LED, print its state, turn off the LED, and print its state again.